samiran-biswas/Language-Translation-API-integration/README.md

-# 🌍 Azure Language Translation API Integration 🚀
+# 🌍  Language Translation API Integration 🚀

 This project integrates the **Azure Language Translation API** to enable real-time translation of text into multiple languages.
 It provides API endpoints to fetch supported languages and translate text dynamically.